Morkies are the result of breeding a purebred Maltese dog and a Yorkshire Terrier.

 - Maltese are pure white, although some tan is “allowed” in purebreds, around the tips of the ears

-- no other colour is allowed
+- no other color is allowed

 Maltese were bred from the beginning to be luxurious companions.
 They love human companionship and are very loyal to their owners.
 Maltese are lively and playful, but always gentle.
 Even as a Maltese ages, his energy level and playful personality remain strong.

-Maltese are cuddly, playful, spirited and loving.
+Maltese are cuddly, playful, spirited, and loving.
 The Maltese is active within a house, and, preferring enclosed spaces, does very well with small yards.
 So they do well in apartments and townhouses, an ideal urban pet.